saketh12/infinite-zoom-stable-diffusion/README.md

     - Adopted to run on Google Colab
     - Introduced "interpolation" between outpainted images to create smoother videos.
 This allows to use wider outpainting masks which tend to generate larger coherent structures, without unpleasant jumps between frames.
     - Put the whole product into a intuitive, user friendly notebook (at least that was the intention :) )
+ - Then [Vahid](https://github.com/v8hid) made the UI better and added a local version:
+    - improved UI using Gradio
+    - added some features including custom init image, multiple prompt feature, other models, etc.

 ### Do you want to contribute ?
-if you have an idea for this project, open an issue, then feel free to create a pull request.
+What are you waiting for? create a pull request.